TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

 If you have direct access to the system where you are running the job, it is fun to watch it progress through on the system itself.

-* Step 1: Crafting **Job Definition**
+* Step 1: Crafting a Job Definition

 Create [job.json](./templates/job.json) in your home directory on local VM and update the values for fields **name** and **appID**.
 Using the command below, grab the id of the app that you just registered.

 ```
 apps-list
 ```
 In the job.json, you will see archive set as "True".
 With this setting, all new files created during job execution will go to the archiveSystem's home directory.

-* Step 2: Submit job
+* Step 2: Submit job <br\>
-From your home directory, where job.json file is located run job submission command
+From your home directory, where job.json file is located run the job submission command

 ```
 jobs-submit -F job.json
 ```

 Alternately, to get a detialed job response run with a -V option

 ```
 jobs-submit -F job.json -V
 ```

 You should see a message "Successfully submitted job <jobID>.
 This is the job uuid is unique, everytime you submit a job.
 You will use this uuid to get the Job Status, output listing and much more.

 ### Jobs List
 Now, when you do a jobs-list you can see your job

 ```
 jobs-list